End User Agreement

 There are several reasons why we may limit your access to your AO Pay account or the AO Pay services, and/or limit access to your funds, including:

-- If your debit or credit card issuer alerts us that someone has used your card without your permission.
-Similarly, if your bank lets us know that there have been unauthorized transfers between your AO Pay account and your bank account.
+(b) If your debit or credit card issuer alerts us that someone has used your card without your permission.
+Similarly, if your bank lets us know that there have been unauthorised transfers between your AO Pay account and your bank account.

 If we limit access to your AO Pay account, we’ll provide you with notice of our actions and the opportunity to request restoration of access if, in our sole discretion, we deem it appropriate.